CIDO-ontology/anti-coronavirus-drugs/README.md

 ## Developers and collaborators

-Our research team include the following developers and collaborators:
+Our research team include the following developers and collaborators at the University of Michigan:
 - Yingtong Liu
-- Junguk Hur
 - Wallace K.B.
 Chan
-- Zhigang Wang
-- Jiangan Xie
 - Duxin Sun
 - Samuel Handelman
 - Jonathan Sexton
-- Hong Yu
-- Jamie Ngai
-- Oliver He
+- Yongqun "Oliver" He

+Our collaborators also include:
+- Junguk Hur, University of North Dakota School of Medicine and Health Sciences, Grand Forks, ND 58202, USA.
+- Zhigang Wang, Department of Biomedical Engineering, Institute of Basic Medical Sciences and School of Basic Medicine, Peking Union Medical College and Chinese Academy of Medical Sciences, Beijing 100005, China
+- Jiangan Xie, School of Bioinformatics, Chongqing University of Posts and Telecommunications, Chongqing 400065, China.
+- Hong Yu, Department of Respiratory and Critical Care Medicine, Guizhou Province People’s Hospital; Department of Basic Medicine, Guizhou University Medical College, Guiyang, Guizhou 550025, China.

 ## Our manually annotated data
 - The file includes one sheet for all drugs with at least one ontology ID (ChEBI, NDF-RT, or DrON), one sheet for drugs without ontology ID, and one sheet for antibody.